 As it turns out, there is an unlikely use for the tobacco plant that doesn’t result in the deaths of millions of people a year: jet fuel.
 That’s right, using selective breeding and genetic engineering, researchers have grown varieties of tobacco plant that are low in nicotine, but high in sugar and seed oil content, meaning they are great for burning in combustion engines, not just in cigarettes.
 According to Tyton Biofuels, who own a biorefinery in Raeford, North Carolina, right in the heart of tobacco country, what they call energy tobacco “can produce up to three times the amount of ethanol per acre as corn and three times the oil per acre as soy.”
 While the use of the whole plant, stalks and all, means that nothing goes to waste, it also means that one silage chopper can clear a field in one fell swoop, reducing the need for human labor.

 Promisingly, however, South African airlines in a collaboration with Boeing, recently announced the world’s first tobacco-fueled flight between Johannesburg and Cape Town.
-The crop was grown in the Limpopo region of South Africa on a 50-hectare farm owned by Sunchem, an industrial research and development company started in 2014.
-The refined seed oil extracted from the patented plants can blended with traditional fuels meaning that no alterations to the aircraft ‘s engines are necessary.
+The crop was grown in the Limpopo region of South Africa on a 50-hectare farm owned by Sunchem, an industrial research and development company started in 2014. seed oil extracted from the patented plants can blended with traditional fuels meaning that no alterations to the aircraft ‘s engines are necessary.
 The seed cake, which is leftover after the extraction process, makes for a great source of high-protein animal feed.
 The zero-waste approach to the harvest has won the venture, dubbed Project Solaris, a Roundtable on Sustainable Biomaterials (RSB) certification, one of the strongest sustainability standards going.

 For the future, the plan is that all flights out of OR Tambo International Airport in Johannesburg should run on sustainable biofuels.
 It’s a short flight for a Boeing 737-800, but a giant step forward for renewable jet fuel, and considering that there over 100,000 flights taken around the world each day, this kind of relationship between local growers and airlines could help maintain the livelihoods of tobacco farmers in developing countries.